Tony Wied

 Anthony Christian Wied (born May 3, 1976) is an American politician from the Republican Party who is serving as the U.S. representative for Wisconsin's 8th congressional district since November 2024.

-He was elected in a special election to succeed Mike Gallagher.
+Wied was first elected to Congress in a 2024 special election to succeed Mike Gallagher.

 Early life and career

 Wied was raised in Ashwaubenon, Wisconsin.
 He attended Notre Dame Academy, graduating in 1994.
 He then attended St. Norbert College, where he played college football and graduated in 1998.
 Wied owned a chain of gas and convenience stores called Dino Stop, which he sold in 2022.